carpentries-incubator/study-groups/_extras/guide.md

 ## Ending Each Session

-At the end of each session, a group facilitator should remind the particpants to provide minute card feedback.
+At the end of each session, a group facilitator should remind the participants to provide minute card feedback.

 {% include links.md %}